Dervish War: British Somaliland

 Although nominally part of the Ottoman Empire, Yemen and the sahil, including Zeila, in 1841, Haj Ali Shermerki, a successful and ambitious Somali merchant, purchased from them executive rights over Zeila.
-Shermerki's governorship had an instant effect on the city, as he manoeuvred to monopolize as much of the regional trade as possible, with his sights set as far as Harar and the Ogaden.Zeila and later Somaliland came under the control of Muhammad Ali, Khedive of Egypt, between 1874–1884.
+Shermerki's governorship had an instant effect on the city, as he manoeuvred to monopolize as much of the regional trade as possible, with his sights set as far as Harar and the Ogaden.
+Zeila and later Somaliland came under the control of Muhammad Ali, Khedive of Egypt, between 1874 and 1884.

 In 1874–75, the Khedivate of Egypt obtained a firman from the Ottomans by which they secured claims over Somaliland.
 At the same time, the Egyptians received British recognition of their nominal jurisdiction as far east as Cape Guardafui.

-The British Somaliland protectorate was subsequently established in the late 1880s after the ruling Somali authorities signed a series of protection treaties granting the British access to their territories on the northwestern coast.
-Among the Somali signatories were the Gadabuursi (1884), Habar Awal (1884 and 1886), and Warsangali.
+In the late 19th century, the United Kingdom signed agreements with clans Gadabuursi, Issa, Habr Awal, Garhajis, Arap, Habr Je'lo, Warsangeli, and the Isaaq Sultanate, establishing a protectorate.
+Many of these clans had signed the protection treaties with the British in response to Ethiopian Emperor Menelik's Invasions.
+The agreements dictated the protection of Somali rights and the maintenance of independence.

 When the Egyptian garrison in Harar was eventually evacuated in 1885, Zeila became caught up in the competition between the Tadjoura-based French and the British for control of the strategic Gulf of Aden littoral.
 By the end of 1885, the two powers were on the brink of armed confrontation, but opted instead to negotiate.
 On 1 February 1888 they signed a convention defining the border between French Somaliland and British Somaliland.